-A survey of Jewish exegetical literature including LXX and Philo (in translation) and translation of selections from the Dead Sea Scrolls, Targums, Midrash, Talmud, and medieval rabbinic commentators.
+A survey of Jewish exegetical literature including pre-rabbinic texts (LXX, Philo and Dead Sea Scrolls,) Targums, Midrash, Talmud, and medieval rabbinic commentators.
 Special focus is given to texts that exemplify the breadth of Jewish interpretation of the Hebrew Bible and portions relevant to the study of the New Testament.

-Prerequisite: Heb 322.
+Prerequisite: Heb 322 or (Heb 122 and consent of instructor).
 Heb 422 Three credits, spring semester.
 (Alternate years)